Research

 From big-data and machine-learning to personalized antibiotic treatment

-Antibiotic drugs save human lives threatened by infections, but their effectiveness is hindered by antibiotic resistance.
-In the clinic, physicians face the challenge of prescribing the most effective antibiotic drug under conditions of uncertainty.
-Unique availability of millions of electronic health records and pathogen genomes, now allows us to develop a new kind of machine learning-based diagnostics algorithms that predict the current and future infection-specific profile of resistance,
+Antibiotic drugs save lives, but resistance undermines their effectiveness.
+In the clinic, physicians face the challenge of prescribing the most effective antibiotic drug under uncertainty.
+Unique availability of millions of electronic health records and pathogen genomes now allows us to build machine-learning diagnostics that predict current and future resistance profiles and recommend optimized, personally-tailored, think-ahead treatments.
+Algorithmic approaches we developed have been implemented at point of care.
+Future direction now brings reinforcement-learning to create strategies that think ahead, optimizing a series of treatments by calculating future possible clinical event paths.

-From species evolution and species interactions to whole community dynamics and stability
+From genomic evolution to species interactions and community dynamics